| Adventure

 On BURCH HILL to the north stands the ‘Shrubbery’

+the residence of the Governor of West Bengal.
 THE LLOYD'S BOTTANICAL GARDENS, one of the oldest in

 the region, is just below the main Market Motor stand.

+It has rare collection of Himalayan flowers.
 The nearby ZOOLOGICAL PARK specializes in high altitude

 wild life - Yaks, Himalayan Black Bears, Pandas and

+also Siberian Tiger.
 The tea estate of Happy Valley is one of the best in

 Darjeeling.